MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/live-migration-workgroup-cluster.md

 ---
 title: Use live migration with workgroup clusters
-description: Gives overview of live migration functionality with workgroup clusters in Windows Server 2025. ms.topic: article ms.author: mosagie
+description: This article provices an overview of live migration functionality with workgroup clusters in Windows Server 2025. ms.topic: article ms.author: mosagie
 author: meaghanlewis